iris-hep/iris-hep.github.io/pages/fellows.md

   * **IRIS-HEP Graduate Fellows** - Masters or Ph.D.
 Graduate fellows work with a mentor to develop research software relevant for HEP in one of the R&D areas listed above.
 Graduate fellows will receive a stipend, paid monthly, during their fellowship.
 They should not in general have support via a teaching or research assistant position during the fellowship period.

 Due to COVID-19 restrictions, no travel or subsistence payments can currently be paid to support co-location of either Undergraduate or Graduate Fellows with mentors.
+Fellows will in general work remotely at a distance with their mentors, unless they happen to be at the same institution.

 **Duration of fellowship and total stipend:** An IRIS-HEP fellowship will pay up to 3 FTE-months (full time equivalent) at $2000/month.
 As full time research software activities are not consistent with taking classes during the academic year (as opposed to summer), most fellows will work a smaller time fraction over a larger number of calendar months.
 (For example, half-time for 6 months.)
 Applicants should include a proposed time profile for their activities in their proposal, as well as note their academic course load and/or any other activities taking significant time.